ocnerol/ocnerol/README.md

 ### Hi there 👋

 🤔 Checkout my latest project: [_Hello, World!_](https://github.com/tream-deam/hello-world-client/tree/update-readme) a single-page, collaboratively built app using React that offers 1-on-1 video-calling where with subtitles translated live in the co-participant's preferred language

 💪 I’m currently improving my JavaScript and React skills

-🌱 I'm looking to collaborate on a team to create software that positively impacts people's wellbeing
+🌱 I'm looking to collaborate on a team to create software that genuinely improves people's wellbeing

 😄 Pronouns: They/he

 📫 How to reach me: [loralnav@student.ubc.ca](mailto:loralnav@student.ubc.ca)

 <!--